 Jaren spends her summers performing in the Grand Teton Music Festival in Jackson Hole, Wyoming and has participated in the Aspen Music Festival, Verbier Festival Orchestra, Music Academy of the West, and Spoleto Festival USA.
 She also previously served on the faculty of the John Mack Oboe Camp for two years, Wintergreen Music Festival and four summers as a member of the Interlochen Oboe Institutes faculty, teaching with Linda Strommen, Elaine Douvas and Daniel Stolper.

 An active chamber musician, Jaren spent four summers performing in the Marlboro Music Festival.
 She has also performed for the Grand Teton Music Festival Winter Chamber Series, A Far Cry, and is the founder and Executive Director of Lyrica Baroque, a chamber ensemble and non profit organization based in New Orleans.
 Jaren enjoys practicing Ashtanga yoga in her free time under the guidance and instruction of Melanie Fawer.
 She is married to Ben Atherholt, whom she met at Rice University.
 Jaren and Ben enjoy spending time with their dogs, Jessie and Bes.

-For questions about NOLA Chamber Fest please contact Gabrielle at firstname.lastname@example.org.
+For questions about NOLA Chamber Fest please contact firstname.lastname@example.org.